Who Are We?

 Komen Memorial was formed in 1992 as an affiliate of Susan G. Komen®.

 Komen Memorial holds the distinction of being the birth and final resting place of Susan G. Komen.
-Komen Memorial holds three Race for the Cure events in the series, including the second oldest Race for the Cure in the nation, held each May and remains the largest fundraising event of its kind in Peoria history.
+Komen Memorial holds three More Than Pink Walk events in the series, including the second oldest Race for the Cure in the nation, held each May and remains the largest fundraising event of its kind in Peoria history.

 Our Race series includes these marquee events:

-Komen Peoria Race for the Cure – Held annually on the Saturday before Mother’s Day, thousands of committed runners, walkers, survivors and co-survivors, descend upon Metro Centre to Race for the Cure.
+Komen Peoria More Than Pink Walk – Held annually on the Saturday before Mother’s Day, thousands of committed runners, walkers, survivors and co-survivors, descend upon Metro Centre to More Than Pink Walk.

-Bloomington/Normal Race for the Cure – Held annually on the Saturday after Labor Day, the Twin Cities host thousands of warriors on the path to end breast cancer forever, kicking off at the corporate campus of State Farm.
+Bloomington/Normal More Than Pink Walk – Held annually on the Saturday after Labor Day, the Twin Cities host thousands of warriors on the path to end breast cancer forever, kicking off at the corporate campus of State Farm.

 These events bring women, men, and children together each year, raising over $1 million dollars annually for breast cancer education, screening, treatment and research.